-CEIC has undistributed profits as of December 31, 2016 and 2015 that become taxable when distributed to the Parent Company.
+CEIC has undistributed profits as of March 31, 2017 and December 31, 2016 that become taxable when distributed to the Parent Company.
 PAS 12 requires the recognition of deferred income tax liability on taxable temporary difference associated with investments in subsidiaries and interests in joint ventures, unless the Group has the ability to control the reversal of the temporary difference and it is probable that the temporary difference will not reverse in the foreseeable future.
 The Group has made a judgment that it is probable that the temporary difference will not reverse in the foreseeable future based on management's plan that the Group will not be declaring dividends from CEIC in the foreseeable future.
-Accordingly, the Parent Company did not recognize deferred income tax liability on CEIC's undistributed earnings amounting to \$6,786,090 and \$6,262,423 as of December 31, 2016 and 2015, respectively.
+Accordingly, the Parent Company did not recognize deferred income tax liability on CEIC's undistributed earnings amounting to \$6,786,090as of March 31, 2017 and December 31, 2016, respectively.